w3c/personalXR/README.md

 			</a-gui-toggle>
 ```

-The idea is this POC demonstrates how user agents in XR may implement some of these Personalization Semantics - so rather than behaviours being defined by the author, the can simply be called by the author and implemented by the user agent.
+The idea is this demo will show how user agents in XR may implement some of these Personalization Semantics - so rather than behaviours being defined by the author, they can simply be called in code by the author and implemented by the user agent.
 This would remove much complexity when building accessible XR experiences.

 ### Funders